ct-js/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 ## Transition between rooms

-Ct.js has a module called `ct.transision`.
+Ct.js has a module called `ct.transition`.
 It allows you to easily create nice transitions between levels.
 The idea is that you start the first half of a transition on button press or some other event, then switch to another room and call the second half of a transition in its On Create code.

 Enable the module `transition` in the Catmods tab.
 It signals that it depends on the `tween` catmod, so enable it as well.